Chelsea Neighborhood Review - Manhattan Moving Guide

-Compared to other popular, more pricey neighborhoods in the city like Tribeca and Soho, Chelsea's charm and convenient location near midtown makes it a more affordable hot spot to rent or buy.
+Compared to other popular, more pricey neighborhoods like Tribeca and Soho, Chelsea's charm and convenient location near midtown makes it a more affordable hot spot to rent or buy.

 Average Rent Price History by Neighborhood

-Chelsea Market is the place to go if you want to have a night in and cook like the chefs do, with only the freshest ingredients.
+Chelsea Market is the place to go if you want to have a night in and cook like the chefs, with only the freshest ingredients.

-Some of the best food offered up in the area, including gourmet specialty shops can be found at the Chelsea Market.
+Some of the best food offered in the area, including gourmet specialty shops, can be found at the Chelsea Market.

 - Grand Sichuan

 More casual eats include Miznon, Los Tacos, Los Mariscos, and Cookshop.